aspose-pub/Aspose.PUB-Products/pub/en/java/conversion/pub-to-pdf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}
 <p>
-Microsoft<sup>&reg;</sup> Publisher document file format used for creating various publication types such as newsletters, brochures, flyers and postcards as well as used in Emails and Websites.
-Pub files contains text as well as bitmatp and vector graphics data.
+Microsoft<sup>&reg;</sup> Publisher document file format is used for creating various publication types such as newsletters, brochures, flyers, and postcards and is used in Emails and Websites.
+Pub files contain text as well as bitmap and vector graphics data.
 </p>
 <p>
 As all the other Microsoft<sup>&reg;</sup> products Publisher application is not free itself.
-And as the file of the format can be opened only by this program to share the results of your work sometimes you will have to convert PUB file to a more well-spread format.
-The most popular of all is PUB to PDF conversion, as by now this format is supported by all the modern devices and can be even opened in a browser without installing any additional software.
+And as the file of the format can be opened only by this program to share the results of your work sometimes you will have to convert a PUB file to a more well-spread format.
+The most popular of all is PUB to PDF conversion.
+By now, this format is supported by all modern devices and can even be opened in a browser without installing any additional software.
 Here is the PUB to PDF conversion functionality for Java.
-This library can also be used for creation your own project.
+This library can also be used for creating your own project.
 </p>
 <p>
-Before running the conversion you need to integrate Java PUB to PDF Converter API, which works not only only with single page document but also supports multipages .pub files.
+Before running the conversion you need to integrate Java PUB to PDF Converter API, which works not only with single-page documents but also supports multipage .pub files.
 </p>
 {{% /blocks/products/pf/feature-page-summary  %}}